xcape-io/ArduinoProps/README.md

 ![](help/dependencies-shot.png)

-### Start coding your own props
+### Start coding your own prop
 Add `#include "ArduinoProps.h"` on top of your sketch and start coding.

-A fork of one the examples is the fastest way to create your own props.
+A fork of one the examples is the fastest way to create your own prop.

 ### Find help in the documentation